ProtDos/fucksnus/README.md

+# IT DOES NOT NEED AN API KEY, IT JUST NEEDS A VALUE AND IT WILL WORK!!

 # fucksnus

 fucksnus is a Python class that provides a simple interface to search the Snusbase database using its API.
 The program takes as input a list of search terms and returns a JSON object containing the results of the search as well as additional information retrieved through the API.
 The results are stored in a file called snusbase_results.json.